Luke31/howler/howler/doc/static/doc/md/irc.md

 * Starting Filebeat: [Step 5: Starting Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-starting.html)

     ##### Don't run the Filebeat service before you haven't created the index using the "IRC Index creation Script" described below.

+    ##### Alternatively, you may use the [Update synonyms to elasticsearch indices (Mail and IRC)]-button in the [Settings](/howler/settings/synonym/) page to create/update the index.

     * deb: `sudo /etc/init.d/filebeat start`